imagej/imagej.github.io/pages/Trainable_Weka_Segmentation.md

 ## The Graphical User Interface

-![Example of the first look of the plugin window when using it on a TEM image](Trainable-Weka-Segmentation-GUI.png
-"Example of the first look of the plugin window when using it on a TEM image") [Trainable Weka Segmentation](Trainable_Weka_Segmentation "wikilink") runs on any 2D or 3D image (grayscale or color).
+![Example of the first look of the plugin window when using it on a TEM image](/images/pages/Trainable-Weka-Segmentation-GUI.png "Example of the first look of the plugin window when using it on a TEM image")" [Trainable Weka Segmentation](Trainable_Weka_Segmentation "wikilink") runs on any 2D or 3D image (grayscale or color).
 To use 2D features, you need to select the menu command {% include bc content='Plugins |